View Sportsbooks, Odds and Promotions available in your state.

 There are a number of other types of injuries you may come across while following the National Basketball Association.

-Hip injuries can range from a contusion due to a fall (yes, Zion Williamson had one of these) to a torn hip labrum, which can be season-ending and career-altering.
+Hamstring injuries are generally nagging and force a player out for an average of a week and a half.
+Hip injuries can range from a contusion to a torn hip labrum, which can be season-ending and career-altering.
 Isaiah Thomas went from an All-Star to struggling to reach that level again after returning from a labrum injury.

 The Most Frequently Injured NBA Player Positions